 But all is not lost just because your flight gets massively delayed or canceled.
 A bit of patience and preparation goes a long way.

-You know what else goes a long way?
+Do you know what else goes a long way?
 Kindness.
 As frustrating as airlines ruining your plans can be, it is not your gate agent’s fault that your flight was canceled.
 Nor can you blame the airline customer service employee on the other end of the phone.
 In many cases, they’re under just as much stress as you are trying to help hundreds of fellow travelers.

 Want to get ahead of the curve and anticipate potential problems?
 In the days leading up to your flight, keep tabs on Flight Aware’s Flight Cancellations dashboard, which will show you airline-by-airline statistics on flight cancellations and delays from yesterday and today.
 If your airline has canceled hundreds of flights today, it’s a safe bet that some cancellations will stretch into tomorrow.